Photo Credit: Maggie Henley

 Carol Weis is a freelance writer and editor, an amateur photographer, and obsessive bike rider.
 She once dabbled in theater, ran a restaurant kitchen and home-baking business, and now writes poetry, essays, memoir, and children’s books.
-Her writing has appeared in the New York Times, Washington Post, Salon, AARP, Good Housekeeping, ESPN, The Independent, OZY, Cosmo, The Fix, Ravishly, Today’s Parent, The Manifest-Station, and numerous other venues, and has been read as commentary on NPR.
-She is the author of the poetry chapbook, DIVORCE PAPERS, and the Simon & Schuster children’s book, WHEN THE COWS GOT LOOSE.
+Her writing has appeared online in the New York Times, Washington Post, Salon, AARP, Good Housekeeping, ESPN, The Independent, OZY, Cosmo, The Fix, Ravishly, Today’s Parent, The Manifest-Station, and numerous other venues, and has been read as commentary on NPR.
+She is the author of STUMBLING HOME: Life Before and After That Last Drink, a memoir published by Heliotrope Books, the poetry chapbook, DIVORCE PAPERS, and the Simon & Schuster children’s book, WHEN THE COWS GOT LOOSE.

 For many years, Carol worked as a writer-in-residence in local schools as part of the Creative Minds Initiative sponsored by grants from the Massachusetts Cultural Council.
 She’s also been working on a memoir with her daughter about their struggles as a teen and recovering mom, which could be considered a sequel to her memoir, STUMBLING HOME.
 You can follow Carol on Facebook, Twitter, and Instagram.